genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 ```

 Steps:
 - add a list called ***instruments*** to the MarketdataComponent.
-Feel free to initialize it with a few instruments like `@observable instruments: String[] = ["MSFT", "AAPL"];`
+Feel free to initialise it with a few instruments, such as `@observable instruments: String[] = ["MSFT", "AAPL"];`
 - change the lastPrice attribute to a list of prices.
-Feel free to initialize it with corresponding prices like `@observable lastPrices: number[] = [101.23, 227.12];`
+Feel free to initialise it with corresponding prices, such as `@observable lastPrices: number[] = [101.23, 227.12];`
-- change `getLastPriceRealTime` to receive the instrument name now and return the corresponding price
+- change `getLastPriceRealTime` to receive the instrument name now and return the corresponding price;
-- in the HTML template, make sure to loop through all the instruments and display the price for each one
+- in the HTML template, make sure to loop through all the instruments and display the price for each one;
-- style it so that the instrument name will be displayed in some tone of blue and the price in some tone of green
+- style it so that the instrument name is displayed in some tone of blue and the price in some tone of green.

 :::tip repeat directive
 You may find it useful: https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive, make sure to check the special context object as well.
 Example: